David Young, Baron Young of Graffham

 David Ivor Young, Baron Young of Graffham, (27 February 1932 – 9 December 2022) was a British Conservative politician, businessman, and life peer.
 He served in the Cabinet as Secretary of State for Employment and Secretary of State for Trade and Industry under Margaret Thatcher, and later reported to government on health and safety, small business and government procurement.

 Early life

-David Young was born into an orthodox Jewish family in London.
+David Ivor Young was born in Upper Clapton, London on 27 February 1932, into an orthodox Jewish family.
 His father was born in Yurevich, near Minsk, a village that is now in Belarus but was then largely populated by Lithuanian Jews, including Young's own family.
-The family fled an antisemitic pogrom to England when David's father was 5.
+He claimed that the family fled an antisemitic pogrom to England when David's father was 5.

 In England, Young's father imported flour and later set up as a manufacturer of coats for children.
 Young went to Christ's College in Finchley and then University College London, to take a law degree as an evening student during his time as an articled clerk to become a solicitor, being admitted to the roll of solicitors in 1955.